PINTO0309/openvino2tensorflow/README.md

               Does not convert the input to NHWC, but keeps the NCHW format.
               Transpose is inserted right after the input layer, and the model internals are handled by NHWC.
 Only 4D input is supported.
+  --input_as_ncdhw
+              Specify when the shape of INPUT is the 5D tensor of NCDHW.
+              When converting to TensorFlow, the input geometry is automatically converted to NDHWC format.
   --non_verbose
               Do not show all the weight information of each layer in the conversion log.